Welcome to Who Wears Who? a fashion blog of a different sort.

 Questions from the practical (how are clothes made, where are clothes made, who makes our clothes, what does that mean), to the technical (how are clothes made, what are clothes made of, how are the things that clothes are made of made), to the straight up philosophical (what is style, what is fashion, is fashion art, what do we mean when we say “I have nothing to wear”).

-Because questions are the first step towards consciousness, and consciousness is the first step towards mindfulness, and mindfulness is the first step towards a wardrobe you feel at home in, and a wardrobe you feel at home in is the first step towards us creating a fashion industry that is no longer exploitative.
+Because questions are the first step towards consciousness, and consciousness is the first step towards mindfulness, and mindfulness is the first step towards a wardrobe you feel at home in, and a wardrobe you feel at home in is the first step towards us (together) creating a flourishing and vibrant fashion industry.

 As it currently stands the fashion industry as a whole exploits the people who work in it, the environment that produces the fibers to fuel it, and even the people who consume it.